Test Methodology & Science

 • Inter-rater reliability — consistency between different examiners — is a documented component of published clinical reliability data.

-• Deviations from standard administration (hint-giving, time extension) can invalidate results and are a known source of score inflation.
+• Deviations from standard administration such as hint-giving or time extension can invalidate results and are a known source of score inflation.

 • Online tests eliminate examiner variance entirely but replace it with uncontrolled environmental variance.